 If the employer pays less than this, the employee can claim tax relief on the shortfall.
 Employers can agree with HMRC under the Mileage Allowance Relief Optional Reporting Scheme (MARORS) to make a report of shortfall amounts to HMRC if they wish and this will make it easier for employees to make the tax claim.

 Company car benefits are calculated as a percentage of the list price of the car concerned, graduated by reference to the car’s CO2 emissions level.

-- Electric only cars are taxed at 0% of the list price.
+- Cars with emissions below 50 gm/km and electric only cars are taxed at 16% of the list price.

-There is a 4% supplement on diesel cars (subject to the 37% cap) for all diesel cars that are not certified to the Real Driving Emissions 2 Standard.
+There is a 4% supplement on diesel cars (subject to the 37% cap).

 There is no reduction for age or miles travelled.

 The approved CO2 emission figure should be available from the vehicle log book.

 For cars without an approved emissions figure or registered before 1 January 1998, the benefit is calculated as a percentage of list price, graduated by the engine capacity.

 The list price for this purpose is the original manufacturer’s list price, not the ‘forecourt’ price, or the amount paid for a second-hand car.